BioinformaticsToolsmith/Identity/README.md

 	    (yes) or n (no).
 	-h: Optional.
 Print this help message.

+Output format:

+	Each line of the output file has four fields.
+	Field 1 is the cluster identifier.
+	Field 2 is the sequence identifier.
+	Field 3 is the identity score between a member sequence and the sequence representing the center of a cluster.
+	Field 4 is the status of a sequence.
+One of four letters (C, M, E, O) may appear in this field.
+C stands for the center of the cluster.
+M represents a member whose identity score with the center is less than or equal to the threshold.
+E stands for extended member whose identity score with the center is less than or equal to the relaxed threshold (threshold – regression error).
+O stands for outside.
+The O letter may appear when the assign-all option is enabled (-a y); in this case a sequence is assigned to the closest center regardless of the threshold or the relaxed threshold.

 Examples:

 	1. To cluster sequences with a minimum identity score of 0.8